sasha65536/cwm-25May2018/README.md

 This git repository contains all solution components and Sunday's original data.

-Just download the contents and run the "cwm" script to run the program!
+Just download the contents into a single directory and run the "cwm" script to run the program!

 Enjoy!